No warnings for Queensland

 Forecast for Monday until midnight

-- Southeasterly 15 to 20 knots, reaching up to 25 knots offshore in the evening.
+- Westerly 15 to 20 knots turning southerly in the morning.

 - 1.5 to 2 metres.

-- Southeasterly 15 to 20 knots turning easterly 10 to 15 knots in the evening.
+- Southeasterly 15 to 20 knots tending easterly during the morning.

 - Southeasterly 1 to 1.5 metres, increasing to 1.5 to 2 metres offshore.